Duke Nukem: Manhattan Project

 Duke Nukem: Manhattan Project is a platform game developed by Sunstorm Interactive, produced by 3D Realms, and published by Arush Entertainment.
-It was released on Microsoft Windows on May 14, 2002, in North America and on June 14, 2002, in Europe.
+It was released on Windows on May 14, 2002, in North America and on June 14, 2002, in Europe.
 A port of the game would be released for the Xbox 360 on June 23, 2010, by 3D Realms directly, followed by an iOS port on January 9, 2014.

 Setting

 Manhattan Project features the humorously musclebound action hero Duke Nukem, this time fighting Mech Morphix, a mad scientist who is using a radioactive slime dubbed G.L.O.P.P.
 (Gluon Liquid Omega-Phased Plasma) to metamorphose creatures into deadly monsters in order to take over Manhattan island, New York City.
 These enemies include metamorphic alligators, giant cockroaches, and even the Pig cops from Duke Nukem 3D.
 Duke also faces a few enemies who are not mutants, such as Fem-Mechs, lethal whip-wielding gynoids.
 Levels in the game contain recognizable parts of New York City.